Exit Strategy complete

 - Automated portability tests run in CI/CD pipelines, continuously validating that workloads can deploy to multiple target environments

-- The organisation has executed at least one live provider migration with minimal business impact
+- The organisation has executed at least one live provider migration with minimal business impact and without the outgoing provider's assistance

 Risk if stagnant